benjrevive/development-notes/tools/editors and IDEs/Vim/README.md

 * diw: Delete a word
 * u: Undo
 * Ctrl + R: Redo
+* yyp: Copy the current line and paste after it

 Caret moving:
 * 0: Move to the beginning of the line